DanielSchuman/a130/pages/definitions.md

 jj.
 'Provisioned IT Service' means an IT service that is owned, operated, and provided by an outside vendor or external government organization, and consumed by the agency on an as-needed basis.

 kk.
-'Public information' means any information, regardless of form or format, that an agency discloses, disseminates, or makes available to the public (44 U.S.C. chapter 35).
+'Public information' means any information, regardless of form or format, that an agency discloses, disseminates,  makes available to the public, or becomes available to the public (44 U.S.C. chapter 35).

 ll.
 'Records' means all recorded information, regardless of form or characteristics, made or received by a Federal agency under Federal law or in connection with the transaction of public business and preserved or appropriate for preservation by that agency or its legitimate successor as evidence of the organization, functions, policies, decisions, procedures, operations, or other activities of the United States Government or because of the informational value of data in them (44 U.S.C. § 3301).